 After you’re done restarting, reinstall the Intel driver.
 I would stick to installing it from the Device Manager rather than using the executable so as to avoid compatibility issues.
 This is what I mean:

-c.
-From the list of devices, locate Display Adapters.
-Under it you should find Microsoft Basic Display Adapter.
+- From the list of devices, locate Display Adapters.
+Under it, you should find Microsoft Basic Display Adapter.
 Double click to open it then go to the Driver tab.

-d.
-Point it to the folder containing the driver and make sure to check the Include subfolders option.
-Click next to install the driver.
+- Point it to the folder containing the driver and make sure to check the Include subfolders option.
+Click Next to install the driver.

 So after doing all that and restarting, here are the results:

-1024 x 600 resolution (native res’), no more BSODs after logging in and finally brightness control.
+1024 x 600 resolution (native resolution), no more BSODs after logging in and finally brightness control.

-- Install ClassicShell to replace the start menu.
+- Install ClassicShell (no longer updated, use its fork Open Shell) to replace the start menu.

-- Use Launchy – if you don’t use the start menu that much, Launchy makes it easy to launch apps and do other fancy stuff using your keyboard.
+- Use a launcher like Launchy – if you don’t use the start menu that much, Launchy makes it easy to launch apps and do other fancy stuff using your keyboard.

 - Battery: Right-click Battery icon >> Power Options to manage battery settings.
 You can also pin it to the task bar or create a desktop shortcut for it.